 };

-The code defines an asynchronous function signUp for user registration using AWS Cognito.
-Let break down the signUp Function:
+for user registration using AWS Cognito.
+Let break down the signUp

-• Purpose: The function is designed to asynchronously register a new user in AWS Cognito.
+- Purpose: The function is designed to asynchronously register a new user in AWS Cognito.

-• Parameters: It accepts an object containing Username, Password, and email.
+- Parameters: It accepts an object containing

-• Cognito Client: The function initializes a new CognitoIdentityProviderClient instance.
-This client provides an interface to communicate with AWS Cognito.
+instance.
+This client provides an interface to communicate with AWS Cognito. - SignUpCommand: It creates a

-• SignUpCommand: It creates a SignUpCommand with the provided username, password, and email.
-The email is passed as a user attribute, which is standard for AWS Cognito user pools.
+with the provided username, password, and email.
+The email is passed as a user attribute, which is standard for AWS Cognito user pools. - Execution and Return: The command is sent to AWS Cognito using the

-• Error Handling: If an error occurs during this process, it catches the error and throws a new error with the message from the original error.
+method of the client.
+The function then returns the result of this operation. - Error Handling: If an error occurs during this process, it catches the error and throws a new error with the message from the original error.
 This is a common pattern for error handling in asynchronous operations.

 How to handle User Authentication using AWS Cognito Serverless